What is supervision?

 What is supervision in the Methodist Church?

 Supervision in the Methodist Church is an exploratory and reflective process.
-Every ordained minister is required to meet 1:1 for an hour and half with a trained, resourced and approved supervisor to reflect on their vocation and practice at least 6 times per year.
+Every ordained minister is required to meet 1:1 for 9 hours with a trained, resourced and approved supervisor to reflect on their vocation and practice over the course of a Connexional year.
 Others with significant pastoral responsibility are encouraged to be in supervision.
+This is a different process to one that you may have experienced in other walks of life and is not to be confused with line management or assessment.
+Rather it is an accompanied process of reflection on ministry.

-By September 2020 all presbyters and deacons working in the Methodist Church will be in structured supervision.
+Since September 2020 almost all presbyters and deacons working in the Methodist Church have been in structured supervision.
 Conversations continue about how to make that practical for those not in circuit appointments and for lay people in relevant roles.

-Ministers in other appointments, which include MIST chaplains, pioneer ministers, ordained Connexional Team members, ministers without appointment, ministers with appointments outside control of the Church, and ministers with permission to reside overseas, should be included on the District Supervision Implementation Plan or equivalent, and should be offered 6 x 90 minute supervision sessions per year if their appointment is full time and a minimum of 1 x 60 minute supervision session per quarter if part time.
+Ministers in other appointments, which include MIST chaplains, pioneer ministers, ordained Connexional Team members, ministers without appointment, ministers with appointments outside control of the Church, and ministers with permission to reside overseas, are also of course included on the District Supervision Implementation Plans or equivalents.
+Much more detail about the related policy can be found in the FAQs page of this website

 The purpose of supervision in the Methodist Church is to support effective mission and ministry as part of a culture of prayer, accountability, support and safety for all who minister and for those amongst whom they work.